AsharibAli/portfolio/README.md

 # 🔥 Asharib Minimalist Portfolio 🔥

-Welcome to the official repository for Asharib's minimalist CV/Portfolio page! 🚀
+This simple website renders a sleek, print-friendly CV with a minimalist design.

-This simple web app renders a sleek, print-friendly CV with a minimalist design.
 Built using the latest technologies, it ensures a seamless experience across all devices.

 ## ✨ Features